ViK0s/crossfitbuddyWF/README.md

 As with most of projects that I have worked on for my course work, the names of variables, and comments in the code are made using polish.

+The program can generate the exercises to be written into a txt file.

 ## Usage
   - Compiling